CHSPE Test Breakdown

 Preparing for CHSPE

-Do not ignore the importance of preparing for CHSPE.
-Remember that you need to have enough practice in solving problems specific to the CHSPE test format or else you will not be able to meet the passing standards.
-Rather than wasting time in taking the CHSPE again and again, it will be much better to put in unrelenting effort in the form of well planned studies when you take CHSPE for the first time and there will be nothing stopping you from earning your Certificate of Proficiency.
+Do not ignore the importance of preparing for the test.
+Remember that you need to have enough practice in solving problems specific to the test format or else you will not be able to meet the passing standards.
+Rather than wasting time in taking the retests, it will be much better to put in unrelenting effort in the form of well planned studies when you take the exam for the first time.

 Terms and Conditions